-There is also a warning for those with existing respiratory conditions, such as asthma, Chronic Obstructive Pulmonary Disease or allergies who could see symptoms worsen from wearing masks for long periods as breathing is restricted.
+There is also a warning for those with existing respiratory conditions, such as asthma, chronic obstructive pulmonary disease or allergies whose symptoms could worsen from wearing masks for long periods because breathing is restricted.

 Despite those challenges, doctors said the benefits to general population health outweighed the risks.

-People with cognitive, intellectual or sensory disorders that hamper their ability to breathe or communicate and people who require supplemental oxygen or have severe respiratory conditions have been exempted from wearing face masks in the UAE.
-They have also been advised not to leave their homes as they are at higher risk of the virus.
+People with cognitive, intellectual or sensory disorders that hamper their ability to breathe or communicate and people who require supplemental oxygen or have severe respiratory conditions are exempt from wearing face masks in the UAE.
+They are also advised not to leave their homes because they are at higher risk from the virus.

 Should children wear a face mask?

-The World Health Organisation said it is unsafe for children to wear a face mask when playing sports or other physical activities as it could impair breathing.
+The World Health Organisation said it is unsafe for children to wear a face mask when playing sports or other physical activities because it could impair breathing.